The Bard's Tale (1985 video game)

 The Bard's Tale is a fantasy role-playing video game designed and programmed by Michael Cranford for the Apple II.
 It was produced by Interplay Productions in 1985 and distributed by Electronic Arts.
-The game was ported to the Commodore 64, Apple IIGS, ZX Spectrum, Amstrad CPC, Amiga, Atari ST, DOS, Macintosh, and NES.
+The game was ported to the Commodore 64, Apple IIGS, ZX Spectrum, Amstrad CPC, Amiga, Atari ST, MS-DOS, Mac, and NES.
 It spawned The Bard's Tale series of games and books.
 The earliest editions of the game used a series title of Tales of the Unknown, but this title was dropped for later ports of The Bard's Tale and subsequent games in the series.

 In August 2018, a remastered version was released for Windows, followed by the Xbox One release in 2019.

 Plot

 The following text from the box cover summarizes the premise:

 Long ago, when magic still prevailed, the evil wizard Mangar the Dark threatened a small but harmonious country town called Skara Brae.
 Evil creatures oozed into Skara Brae and joined his shadow domain.
 Mangar froze the surrounding lands with a spell of Eternal Winter, totally isolating Skara Brae from any possible help.
 Then, one night, the town militiamen all disappeared.

 The future of Skara Brae hung in the balance.
 And who was left to resist?
 Only a handful of unproven young Warriors, junior Magic Users, a couple of Bards barely old enough to drink, and some out of work Rogues.

 You are there.
 You are the leader of this ragtag group of freedom fighters.
 Luckily you have a Bard with you to sing your glories, if you survive.
 For this is the stuff of legends.
 And so the story begins...

 In the game, the player forms a group of up to six characters.
 Game progress is made through advancing the characters so that they are powerful enough to defeat the increasingly dangerous foes and monsters in the dungeons, obtaining certain items relevant to solving the overall quest, and obtaining information.

 The fictional town of Skara Brae consists of 30x30 map tiles containing either buildings or streets (plus gates and magical guardian statues blocking certain streets).
 Access to one tower in the northeastern and southwestern city corner each is blocked by locked gates.
 The main city gates, which open to the west, are blocked by snow and remain impassable throughout the game.
 One street seems to lead south endlessly, by actually teleporting the party back to its beginning upon reaching the portion where the city walls would be.

 Certain buildings within the city are special, such as the Adventurer's Guild, Garth's Equipment Shoppe, the Review Board (which is unmarked and must be found first, and is the only place where characters can advance in experience levels), various taverns and temples, and the dungeons.
 The latter are mazes of various kinds—cellars, sewers, catacombs, or fortresses—full of monsters and riddles, some guarded by magical statues that come to life to attack trespassing player parties.